How to Crack Ivy League College Admissions?

 Why EA, ED, and Rolling Admissions Could Be Your Best Friends

-• Higher Acceptance Rates: Many colleges accept a larger percentage of students in ED rounds.
-Example: Columbia’s ED acceptance rate is nearly triple that of RD.
+• Higher Acceptance Rates: Many schools accept a larger share of their class in ED.
+Example: Columbia’s ED acceptance rate is 11.3%, compared to ~3.9% RD.

 Harvard No No Yes Yes No